SailNav. Search

 Bottom Toolbar

-This control bar allows you to manage the recording of your trip, control the engine, and move between screens.
+This control bar allows you to manage voyage recording, control the engine, and move between screens.

 Instrument panels toolbar.